twknab/workout_tracker/readme.md

 - Edit a workout.

 ### Fix:
-- Exercise validation to prevent strings (move regex check above the number conversion validation, ie float conversion).

-- Change either conversions, way #'s are stored in DB, or some post-query function to cleave the `.0` from reps or weights such as , `165.0 lbs` or `12.0` reps.
-Could check for decimal points in advance...

 ### Wishlist / Feature Upgrades:
 - Add workout stats for each workout (total volume lifted, total # of reps).